gegkat/making_change/README.md

 Youtube link: https://www.youtube.com/watch?v=VLbePGBOVeg&t=1s

 My solution uses dynamic programming based on the well known "Unbounded knapsack problem" https://en.wikipedia.org/wiki/Knapsack_problem.
 This allows us to calculate the number of ways to calculate change for X cents with K coins in O(XK) time.
 The space used is also O(KL) where L is the largest coin denomination.

+"coins.py" contains the code used to generate solutions.
+"results.txt" contains solutions.
+The first column is the number of cents for which to make change.
+The second column is the number of ways to make change for that amount.
+The third column is the time it took in seconds to calculate solutions from the previous row up to the current row.